jylhakos/InternetOfThings/Messaging/MQTT/README.md

 To send a message (publish) we need to use the method client.Publish with parameters.

+### MQTT broker

+To test the Golang application, we need to connect a MQTT broker, either using our deployed MQTT broker for example, Mosquitto or use a public MQTT broker.

 ![alt text](https://github.com/jylhakos/InternetOfThings/blob/main/Messaging/MQTT/MQTT.png?raw=true)

-Figure: Golang application sending and receiving messages using MQTT.
+Figure: Sending and receiving messages by MQTT clients.

 ## References